 About the age of 12 I started electric guitar lessons, privately held by a musician in his 30s who had pursued the classic lifestyle most guitar players encounter: Covers band and a bit of teaching.

-At no point during my weekly guitar lessons from the age of 9 to 15 when I ended my lessons was there any indication of what I later discovered to be the cornerstones of how to learn the guitar, or any instrument for that matter, these where the things missing:
+At no point during my weekly guitar lessons from the age of 9 to 15 when I ended my group and one on one classes was there any indication of what I later discovered to be the cornerstones of how to learn the guitar, or any instrument for that matter.

 There was one major change between my early “classical” lesson and the electric guitar lessons; I went from reading sheet music to reading TAB.
 This was not in any way, shape or form an improvement.

 On the contrary, TAB was most likely the worst feature added to my guitar learning experience.
 Possibly on a par with reading chords above lyrics in song books.
 Neither of the two schools taught me anything that made me play the guitar better, nor did either enable me to understand music.

 As I’m entering my 16th birthday I stopped guitar lessons, why?
 Because now I was going to pursue this, I was going to properly learn how to play the guitar, even if it was the last thing I ever did!